 In the spring each year, contact information (student name, parent name, address, phone number, email address) is shared with Kids Read Now to allow 9 books to be sent home to students to keep and read over the summer.
 If you do not want your information shared and your student to not participate in this reading program, please contact your school's main office to request an Opt-Out form.

 Google for Education Accounts

 Holly Area Schools (HAS) provides students with unique learning opportunities via our collaborative and technology enhanced learning environment.
-Through the use of the G Suite for Education, students engage in activities and projects that promote creativity, critical-thinking, and collaboration, which we feel are essential skills for the development of a well-rounded learner.
+Through the use of the Google Workspace for Education, students engage in activities and projects that promote creativity, critical-thinking, and collaboration, which we feel are essential skills for the development of a well-rounded learner.
 These activities include, but are not limited to the following:

 - Email - an individual email account for school use managed by the HAS.

 - Google Apps – productivity tools commonly used for education.